 - responsible disposal of production waste: leftover yardage is offered to other independent designers, and remnants are sent to a textile recycling facility, donated to crafters and schools, or recycled into accessories and trim for future collections

 - use of vintage deadstock buttons or those made from natural materials such as shell or tagua nut

 - produce to order based on our wholesale orders, to avoid overstock and excess inventory; this way, you are also guaranteed that each Feral Childe piece is part of a limited run.

 We limit our use of polybags and plastic hangers, reusing these as well as our packing and shipping materials.
 We print just enough hangtags, catalogs, and marketing collateral, with recycled paper whenever possible.

 Feral Childe is committed to ethical business practices, and provides sourcing and manufacturing information upon request to our customers.
 We carefully distribute only to retailers we feel share our values.
-For a list of our authorized retailers please see our Stockists page.
 We support our communities by participating in educational outreach, teaching workshops, and sharing our experiences and resources with others.